Jinichiro Kozuma: LIV Golf graduate enjoying the big stage

 “So let’s keep on the hard road and let us both grab our second and third victories soon.”

-That same year he was one of the professional golfers offered the chance to take part in some early events in the inaugural LIV Golf Invitational Series.
+That same year he was one of the professional golfers offered the chance to take part in some early events in the LIV Golf Invitational Series.

 The next big step in the Japanese pro golfer’s career came courtesy of the LIV Golf Promotions event in December 2023 in the United Arab Emirates, from which he emerged with a golden ticket for the LIV Golf League in 2024.